Find the Free Things to Do in Nelson

 Location: Queen’s Gardens, off Bridge Street, Nelson.
 Miyazu Japanese Gardens are on Atawhai Drive.

-4. Go for a hike in Cable Bay
+4. Go for a Hike in Cable Bay – FREE

 Not too far from Nelson city is Cable Bay.
 The gas money won’t break the bank too much, warranting a place on this list of free and cheap things to do in Nelson.
 The Cable Bay Walkway is a 3h30min one-way walk encapsulating the breathtaking countryside and coastal scenery.
 You can start the walk from either Glenduan or Cable Bay.

-Location: Cable Bay is 21km out of Nelson on State Highway 6 or Glenduan Bay is 12km out of Nelson on State Highway 6.
+Location: Cable Bay is 21km (13 miles) out of Nelson on State Highway 6 or Glenduan Bay is 12km (7 miles) out of Nelson on State Highway 6.© Pseudopanax

-5. Check out The Suter Art Gallery (or another free art gallery)
+5. Check Out The Suter Art Gallery (or Another Free Art Gallery) – FREE

 Suter Te Aratoi o Whakat, or “The Suter”, is Nelson’s regional art gallery showcasing local and international artists.
 With free admission, you can afford to pop in for a quick look at the ever-changing exhibitions and be inspired!
 In fact, Nelson’s suburbs are so packed with free art galleries and studios that we put together this guide on the 11 Nelson Art Galleries That Will Inspire You.